 I enjoy tutoring because I love working with students and seeing other people reach their goals.
-I don’t believe in memorizing facts and figures, but rather helping students learn that they can develop their problem-solving skills to approach any problem with a strong mindset.
+I don't believe in memorizing facts and figures, but rather helping students learn that they can develop their problem-solving skills to approach anything with a strong mindset.

 Besides spending time tutoring, I love to play squash and go running.
 I also really enjoy photography and eating.
-I’m also an Eagle Scout, and I frequently go hiking and camping.
 In general, I love staying active!

 Undergraduate Degree: Yale University - Bachelors, Computer Science and Political Science

 SAT Composite (1600 scale): 1600

 AP Computer Science